forkbb/forkbb/readme.md

-# ForkBB 0.0.0 Pre-Alpha Readme
+# ForkBB rev 1 Pre-Alpha Readme

 ## About

 ForkBB is an open source forum application.
+The project is based on [FluxBB_by_Visman](https://github.com/MioVisman/FluxBB_by_Visman)

+## Note

+**Do not use in production.** Many functions of the forum are not implemented.
+No: user profiles, moderator functions, private messages, voting, subscriptions, rss, plugins/extensions system.

 ## Requirements

-* A webserver
 * PHP 5.6.x or 7.x.x
-* A database such as MySQL 4.1.2(?) or later, PostgreSQL 7.0(?) or later, or SQLite 2(?)
+* A database such as MySQL 5.5.3 or later (_Drivers for other databases are not realized now_)

-## Recommendations

-* Make use of a PHP accelerator such as APC or XCache
-* Make sure PHP has the zlib module installed to allow ForkBB to gzip output

 ## Links